petergardfjall/dotfiles/cheat/sheets/telepresence.cheat.md

 - `traffic-agent`: a sidecar container that gets created for a service intercept.
 It routes incoming requests through the traffic-manager to the developer laptop.

+By default, a Telepresence v2 intercept does not swap out the pods of the deployment but keeps the existing container running alongside the injected traffic agent.
+For a service with job queue semantics there are no guarantees that a job will be handled by the laptop service, which can be confusing.
+To mimic telepresence v2 behavior and completely replace the original deployment (without the intercepted pod still running the old container) there is a `--replace` flag that can be passed to `telepresence intercept`.

 ## Telepresence v2: Run local commands "inside cluster"